 Selection Process and Criteria

-The judging panel will select up to five finalists each for primary teachers (Kindergarten to year 6) and secondary teachers (Years 7 to 12) based on the nomination and supporting documentation received by 5pm Friday 11 August 2017.
+The judging panel will select up to five finalists each for primary teachers (Kindergarten to year 6) and secondary teachers (Years 7 to 12) based on the nomination and supporting documentation received by the closing date.

 A minimum of two members of the judging panel will interview finalists by visiting the school and observing elements of the global citizenship education program being implemented.

-The judges will select finalists and prizewinners based on the following criterion:
+The judges will select finalists and prizewinners based on the innovativeness, implementation and impact of teaching and learning

 For both the Primary and Secondary Awards:

-- All finalists are invited to and acknowledged at the UN Day celebrations at Government House, Perth
+- All finalists are invited to and acknowledged at the annual UN Day celebrations

 - All participating schools and nominated teachers receive a certificate